MP 40x10.4/5.5x5 / N38 - neodymium magnet

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Significant importance in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical equipment and various technologically advanced devices.
+- Significant importance in modern technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: